-A Southern favorite and healthy alternative to fried okra, this stew can be a quick and easy side dish for baked or grilled chicken breasts, lean pork chops or fish — and, perhaps, a new-to-you way to fit vegetables in.
-Look for okra pods that are bright green and no more than four inches long.
+A Southern favorite and healthy alternative to fried okra, this stew can be a quick and easy side dish for baked or grilled chicken breasts, lean pork chops or fish.
+Look for okra pods that are bright green and no more than 4 inches long.
 Cooking okra with tomatoes keeps okra firm for the palate.

 1 tablespoon extra-virgin olive oil